Skip to content

 Sugar is one of the most dangerous drugs of our time - because it is addictive and promotes disease.

-It makes sense to make yourself aware of the disadvantages of sugar once again so that you can actually follow through with the 30 days without sugar.
-You should therefore always keep the following things in mind during the sugar-free period.
+It makes sense to be aware of the disadvantages of sugar once again, so that you can really follow through with the 30 days without sugar.
+Here are some things to keep in mind during the sugar-free period.
 Sugar...

 • is addictive